gbmhunter/blog/content/electronics/components/capacitors/_index.md

 {{% figure ref="avx-flexiterm-test-for-ceramic-chip-caps" src="avx-flexiterm-test-for-ceramic-chip-caps.png" width="500px" caption="Diagram showing the test setup for measuring the maximum bending flex for AVX chip capacitors with \"FLEXITERM\" terminals[^bib-avx-auto-mlcc]." %}}

+#### DC Bias Characteristic

+Ceramic MLCC capacitors suffer from significant DC Bias effects (reduction in capacitance with applied voltage).
+See the [DC Bias Characteristic section](#dc-bias-characteristic) for more info.

 ### Electrolytic

 * Range: 100nF - 5000uF